wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 == Changelog ==

+= 3.4.22 [08/20/2015] =

+* New - New URL Shortener - u.to - Simple and anonymous use only.
+No accounts, no stats.
+* Bug Fix - Workaround for annoying Google Chrome "auto-fill" issue casing "ghost" accounts to be added on each "Settings Save"
+* Bug Fix - Some minor code improvements.

 = 3.4.21 [07/09/2015] =

 * New/Bug Fix - [Urgent][Critical] Facebook API 2.4 Compatibility.
 Usage of API 2.4 was causing "Invalid Scopes: user_groups" and other problems breaking autoposting to Facebook.